Brian Degas: Early career

 Degas was born to English parents on 2 October 1935 in Buenos Aires, Argentina.
 As a youth, he worked as a writer and director in amateur productions.

 At the age of 21, he took a job in the United States at the CBS network as a production trainee in public affairs programming.
 He later worked with Charles Collingwood on the documentaries Adventure and Odyssey.
 In 1957, John Houseman invited Degas to work on his TV anthology series The Seven Lively Arts for CBS.
 During this period, Degas also worked with Reginald Rose, Sidney Lumet and George Roy Hill.
 At the age of 27, Degas was appointed Executive Producer of Light Entertainment and a member of the programming board for a new CBS affiliate.

 After a meeting with Roger Moore, Degas received the opportunity to write several episodes of the television series The Saint.
 He also wrote episodes of The Baron and Strange Report for ITC Entertainment, Shirley's World for the American Broadcasting Company, and The Informer and The Mask of Janus for the BBC.

 In 1963, Degas started creating and developing his own television series with BBC Television.
 He created and wrote three episodes for the series Vendetta.
 Degas also authored three paperbacks as spinoffs from the series and commissioned the series music from composer John Barry.

 A fluent Italian speaker, Degas also started collaborating with Dino de Laurentiis on design, script consulting and editing for the films Barbarella, Danger Diabolik, Better a Widow and Summertime Killer.
 In 1975, after finishing these projects, Degas served as producer of The Venturers, a drama series for BBC TV concerning the world of high finance.

 Colditz

-Degas produced the television series Colditz, a BBC TV/MCA Universal co-production in 1972.
+Degas co-created the television series Colditz, a BBC TV/MCA Universal co-production in 1972.
 It was a Second World War drama series based on the film The Colditz Story and the book The Latter Days by Major Patrick Robert Reid.
 During its run, Colditz was named Best BBC TV Series, Best British TV Series, Best Design, and Best Music.
 It had a record viewing audience of 18 million in the United Kingdom each week and was screened in 47 countries.